Synthetixio/SIPs/SCCP/sccp-19.md

 The [ArbRewarder's purpose](https://blog.synthetix.io/snx-arbitrage-pool/) was to fix the sETH/ETH uniswap pools peg.
 Since then a new [sUSD curve pool](https://blog.synthetix.io/susd-curve-pool-vulnerability-next-steps/) has been created to create a stable synth liquidity pool that keeps the stakers debt pool more netural.

-Since the ArbRewarder was found to be manipulated has was paused then deprecated but it has amassed 1M SNX tokens which is a war chest to be used to help maintain pegs for liquidity pools.
-The SNX will be withdrawn to the Synthetix DAO and used for the [eSNX mechanism](https://blog.synthetix.io/snx-dfusion-trial-and-esnx/)
+Since the ArbRewarder was found to be manipulated it was paused then deprecated, but it has now acumulated 1M SNX tokens which will be used to help maintain the peg in the future.
+The SNX will be withdrawn to the Synthetix DAO and used for the [eSNX mechanism](https://blog.synthetix.io/snx-dfusion-trial-and-esnx/) to build up an emergency ETH fund to defend the peg against future deviations.

 ## Copyright